We’re Around the Proverbial Corner

 For something more casual, there’s Bear Appetit right downtown (across from the hotel) for a fine menu of home-cooking for breakfast, lunch, and dinner – perfect for the family.
 Food is served by friendly people in an informal atmosphere – come as you are.
 Or simply pull in for some inexpensive Italian entrees or pizza at Antonio’s Restaurant just a couple of doors up Broadway.

-On your way here on 209S, with less than a mile from town, visit The Bagel Bunch just before you descend the hill into Jim Thorpe for an excellent variety of fresh-baked bagels, and all sorts of sandwiches and wraps for breakfast or lunch (and even a B&B!
-Only a mile from town, right above a restaurant, and nice!).
+On your way here on 209S, with less than a mile from town, visit The Bagel Bunch just before you descend the hill into Jim Thorpe for an excellent variety of fresh-baked bagels, and all sorts of sandwiches and wraps for breakfast or lunch (and even a B&B, only a mile from town, right above the restaurant, and nice).

 You might build your visit plans around the goings-on at the Mauch Chunk Opera House, and make a day of it.